-Amanda comes to Spring Village at Dover as Executive Director with over 20 years of management experience.
-A Licensed Registered Nurse in the state of New Hampshire, she began her career as a Labor and Delivery Nurse.
+Amanda holds a dual role at Spring Village at Dover as Executive Director and Director of Nursing.
+She has over 20 years of management experience and is a Licensed Registered Nurse in the states of New Hampshire and Connecticut.
+Amanda began her career as a Labor and Delivery Nurse.
 After several years working in administrative roles in pediatric and OB/GYN offices, she was hired by WoodBine Senior Living as a Nurse Manager for their 76-bed assisted living community in Meredith, NH.
 Woodbine soon discovered Amanda's strong skills in leadership, fiscal responsibility, advocating for residents and families, and oversight of day-to-day operations.
 She was promoted to a dual role of Executive Director/Director of Nursing, a position she successfully held for over six years.

 Since last being involved with WoodBine, Amanda has continued to hone her skills in leadership and management as a Director of Clinical Admissions for Concord Regional VNA, Unit Manager for the Senior Service and Senior Psychiatric Service units at Lakes Region General Hospital, and most recently, as an Administrator in the Assisted Living Unit and Nurse Manager of a duly licensed skilled/LTC unit specializing in Memory Care for Havenwood Heritage Heights in Concord, NH.

-Amanda recently became a Certified Dementia Practitioner and is currently working on her Master's Degree in Business Management.
-Yet, still finds time to ride her Harley, boat on Lake Winnipesaukee, and spend quality time with her husband, three dogs, and two cats.
-One of her dogs, Ellie, gets to enjoy her days here at Spring Village at Dover.
+Amanda is a Liaison for the Covid Alliance Senior Support Team of New Hampshire.
+She is also a Certified Dementia Practitioner and is currently working on her Master's Degree in Business Management.
+Yet, Amanda still finds time to ride her Harley, boat on Lake Winnipesaukee, and spend quality time with her husband, three dogs, and two cats.
+One of her dogs, Ellie, has become well known as the Spring Village at Dover mascot.

 As Spring Village at Dover's Business Office Manager, Donna brings 30 years of experience working in healthcare settings and a diverse background in customer service.
 Donna, a native of Dover, had used her extensive knowledge of the area and love of Dover as the Dover Chamber of Commerce Events Planner, including the planning of Dover's famous Apple Harvest Day and the Cochecho Arts Festival.

-When Donna is out and about, she is enjoying all the seacoast area has to offer with her husband of 31 years, her three children, and her adorable grandson.
+When Donna is out and about, she is enjoying all the seacoast area has to offer with her husband of 32 years, their three children, and her adorable grandson.

 Jacki was born in California; however, she has been a New England resident for the past 32 years, most of those years spent in Vermont.
-She has a bachelor's degree in Therapeutic Recreation from Green Mountain College and is also a Certified Dementia Practitioner.
+She has a bachelor's degree in Therapeutic Recreation from Green Mountain College and is a Certified Dementia Practitioner.
 She is a lifelong student and an avid reader.
-Jacki is a volunteer for the Alzheimer's Association as a Family Support Volunteer and serves as Secretary on the Board of Directors of Pathways Thru Aging.
+Jacki serves as Secretary on the Board of Directors of Pathways Thru Aging, and is a volunteer for the Alzheimer's Association as a Family Support Volunteer.

 Rob's gift is feeding people.
-He joins Spring Village at Dover as the Dining Services Director and is eager to make our residents happy through special treats and meals that will provide them with the comforts of home.
+As Dining Services Director at Spring Village at Dover, Rob keeps our residents happy by providing them with special treats and meals that remind them of the comforts of home.

 Rob grew up in Somersworth, NH, in a family with nine children, and he has always enjoyed cooking.
 He began working in restaurants and kitchens while still in his teens.
 Over the years he has worked in a variety of kitchens as well as spending many years catering for weddings, birthdays, and other functions.
 He spent a few years in construction and remodeling, however, after a major accident, returned to his first passion, cooking and helping people.
 Rob spent eight happy years at the Gafney Home in Rochester before arriving at Spring Village at Dover.
 He is also a Certified Dementia Practitioner.